 MP recently spoke with Risa Barash, CEO and co-founder of Fairy Tales Hair Care, a leader in all-natural hair care and lice prevention products for children.
 Created in 1999, Fairy Tales Hair Care is the first line of natural lice prevention hair care products and is now sold in nearly every retailer in the United States.
 After years working in other career fields such as stand-up comedy and given that hair care for kids was the family business, Barash was ready to explore the entrepreneurial gene she was gifted.
 After 20 years, Fairy Tales Hair Care is sold in thousands of stores, pharmacies, grocery chains, and salons.
 Never one to slow down, Barash created the TBH Kids line when she noticed her children were growing up and entering the scary land of puberty.
-TBH Kids is a DTC brand that focuses on hair, skin, and body care for tweens.
+TBH Kids is a DTC brand focusing on tweens' hair, skin, and body care.

-MP: What’s Fairy Tales Hair Care, and what makes it unique?
+What’s Fairy Tales Hair Care, and what makes it unique?